tmspzz/Rome/README.md

 Rome is a tool that allows developers on Apple platforms to use Amazon's S3 as a shared cache for frameworks built with [Carthage](https://github.com/Carthage/Carthage).

+## Get Rome
+`$ brew install blender/homebrew-tap/rome`

+The Rome binary is also attached as a zip to each release on the [releases page](https://github.com/blender/Rome/releases) here on GitHub.

 ## The problem

 Suppose you're working a number of frameworks for you iOS project and want to